-Teledyne's four operational segments provide balanced streams of revenue with the biggest, Instrumentation, accounting for 35% of revenue and smallest, Engineered Systems, about 10%.
-In the middle are Aerospace and Defense Electronics, about 30% of revenue, and Digital Imaging, about 25%.
+Teledyne's four operational segments provide balanced streams of revenue with the biggest, Instrumentation, accounting for some 35% of revenue and smallest, Engineered Systems, more than 10%.
+In the middle are and Digital Imaging, around 30% and Aerospace and Defense Electronics, over 20% of revenue.

 Instrumentation provides monitoring and control instruments for marine, environmental, industrial and other applications, as well as electronic test and measurement equipment.
 Its main product lines are Environmental Instrumentation, Marine Instrumentation, and Test and Measurement Instrumentation.